 A challenge of designing STRS surveys in a region like the Chukchi Sea with highly dynamic oceanographic conditions is that historical data to inform the design (i.e., stratification and effort allocation across strata) may not represent the current ecosystem state, similar to the challenge of forecasting species distributions to novel environmental conditions due to climate change (Brodie et al., 2022).
-While the last NMFS beam trawl survey in the Chukchi occurred in 2019, the most recent otter trawl BTS conducted by NMFS was in 2012.
-Within the same range of time (i.e., the last ten years), there have been significant northward shifts in the distribution of many subarctic taxa common to the Bering Sea (Kotwicki and Lauth, 2013; Stevenson and Lauth, 2019) but previously seldom observed in the Chukchi Sea, including many Bering Sea gadids like walleye pollock (Datsky et al., 2022; Wildes et al., 2022).
-With continued sampling of the region, the design of a STRS could be easily modified to reflect the species distributions observed in more recent years.
+While the last NMFS beam trawl survey in the Chukchi Sea occurred in 2019, the most recent Chukchi Sea NMFS otter trawl survey occurred in 2012.
+Within the same range of time (i.e., the last ten years), there have been significant poleward shifts in the distributions of many subarctic taxa common to the Bering Sea (Kotwicki and Lauth, 2013; Stevenson and Lauth, 2019b; Maznikova et al., 2023a) but previously seldom observed in the Chukchi Sea, including many Bering Sea gadids like walleye pollock (Datsky et al., 2022; Wildes et al., 2022).
+With continued sampling of the region, the design of a STRS survey could be easily modified to reflect the species distributions observed in more recent years.
 The discussion of the range of years to include when planning surveys is outside the scope of this paper, however our approach to updating STRS designs is amenable to testing and planning STRS designs that incorporate varying ranges of years to provide more weight to contemporary data.

 We investigated survey designs implemented with both otter and beam trawl gears in order to anticipate survey designs consistent with the standardized bottom trawl gears used for NMFS-AFSC BTS.
 The patterns among survey designs previously discussed were present in both the beam and otter trawl gears.
 However, there were some differences in the optimized STRS designs calculated for each gear type.
 The STRS designs for both gears had similar stratifications that split the Chukchi spatial domain by two or three latitudinal regions and inshore/offshore strata.
 However, the sampling densities for the otter trawl solutions were higher in the southern and central strata compared to the northern strata whereas the beam trawl sampling densities were nearly proportional to stratum area.
 As a result, the performance of the STRS beam trawl survey abundance estimates were similar to the SRS design with some improvement in True CV for a handful of taxa (e.g., Bering flounder, pricklebacks, saffron cod).
 We presume that the expected gains in precision that come from stratification were diminished because of the strong tradeoffs that exist when optimizing over a wide set of taxa with non-overlapping spatiotemporal distributions.